 Neophilia is an obsession with new things simply because they’re new – not necessarily better or improved – or novel.
 It makes people stand in line overnight for the newest technology release or scour the Internet to find the latest and greatest product, trip or experience.

 We often read books and attend seminars to find new things to ponder.
-Sometimes the influx of new information and ideas is so rapid that we don’t use what we’ve learned or integrate it into our behavior.
+Sometimes the influx of new information and ideas is so rapid that we don’t use what we’ve learned or integrated it into our behavior.

 So, what if we thought about the important things we’ve learned or responded to questions we already know we should answer?
 What is known but not recalled or revisited can shape and improve your life.

 The Bible says in Philippians 4:8, “Think on these things,” and then lists known and timeless things – what is right, what is true, what is lovely and what is pure.
 Nothing new in the list, but everything is worth thinking about often and deeply.

 Sometimes the known is as valuable – or even more valuable – than the new.

 Mark Sanborn, CSP, CPAE, is the president of Sanborn & Associates, Inc., an “idea studio” that seeks to motivate and develop leaders in and outside of business.
 He’s the bestselling author of books like Fred Factor and The Potential Principle and a noted expert on leadership, team building, customer service and company change.
 He holds the Certified Speaking Professional designation from the National Speakers Association and is a member of the Speaker Hall of Fame.
 Check out any of his excellent books, his video series “Team Building: How to Motivate and Manage People” or his website, marksanborn.com, to learn more.

 With so many people working remotely these days, effective communication and collaboration tools are more important than ever.
 Microsoft Teams is an excellent resource to keep your team connected and working cohesively when they can't physically be in the same space.
 We’ve put together four tricks to help you get the most out of Microsoft Teams.